sivaprasadreddy/spring-modulith-workshop/README.md

 # Spring Modulith Workshop
-An e-commerce application following the package-by-layer code organization.
+A bookstore application following the package-by-layer code organization.

 In this workshop, we will refactor this application to follow Modular Monolith architecture using [Spring Modulith](https://spring.io/projects/spring-modulith).